joninvski/joninvski.github.io/_posts/2015-03-01-openvpn-cloud.md

 1. If you don't have create a digital ocean account.
 They give you 10$ to start and have a great service.
 If you start a new account you can use my [referral link](https://www.digitalocean.com/?refcode=beed9a7630ab).

-2. Download docker-machine and create the remote host with docker:
+### Download docker-machine and create the remote host with docker:

-Commands:

     # Fetch docker machine
     wget https://github.com/docker/machine/releases/download/v0.1.0/docker-machine_linux-amd64 -O docker-machine && chmod a+x docker-machine